 Support to obtain original InfoFrame data package of HDMI, including AVI, Audio, SPD, MS, VS, ACP etc. Canon and Sony DSRL time code can be obtained by VS info frame.
 Users can capture, encode and render HDR10 video when proper capture cards, graphic cards and monitors are being used.

-At most, four types of ANC data, including closed caption and any other ANC data that is defined by CEA 608 and CEA 708, can be preset and obtained for your conveniences.
-This feature is only applicable to some models.
+ANC data, including closed caption defined by CEA 608 and CEA 708, can be preset and obtained for your conveniences.
+This feature is only applicable to Magewell SDI models.
 Click here for more details.

 Up to 41 color spaces can be supported, which includes 10 bits format such as AYUV, V408, V410, Y410, RGB10 and BGR10.